Ozarks Electric Net Metering Procedures

 Please review and familiarize yourself with the Arkansas Public Service Commission’s Net Metering Rules.
 (PDF)

 Please complete the Preliminary Interconnection Application.
-(PDF) Please email the completed application, one-line diagram, specifications from the manufacturer and the projected hourly first year solar generation to email@example.com or mail to Ozarks Electric Cooperative, Attn: Manager of Energy Services, P.O.
+(PDF) Please email the completed application, one-line diagram, specifications from the manufacturer and the projected hourly first year solar generation (8760 report) to firstname.lastname@example.org or mail to Ozarks Electric Cooperative, Attn: Manager of Energy Services, P.O.
 Box 848, Fayetteville, AR 72702.

 If needed, Ozarks Electric will schedule your preliminary site visit.

 For installation requirements, see FAQ’s below.

 Once approved, at least 30 days prior to connecting, submit the Standard Interconnection Agreement for Net Metering Facilities.
 (PDF)